elzbth-exe/docs/docs/start/one-step-install.en.md

 ## Helm Chart Installation

-Since the installation of Kube-OVN requires setting some parameters, to install Kube-OVN using Helm, you need to follow the steps below.
+Since the installation of Kube-OVN requires setting some parameters, to install Kube-OVN using Helm, you need to follow the following steps.

 ### View the node IP address